MDCNN-SID: Multi-scale Dilated Convolution Network for Singer Identification: Introduction

-Motivated by the WaveNet used as classification in voice activity detection\cite{2019vad}.
-In this paper, we study an end-to-end artist classification method in the time-domain, which directly models the features of artists from raw audio waveform.
-Compared with ordinary Convolutional Neural Networks (CNN) or feedforward networks, the WaveNet architecture is better able to handle the long-term temporal dependencies that exists in audio signal \cite{2019vad}.
-Therefore, we use the WaveNet architecture for feature extraction.
-Subsequently, several convolutional layers and maxpooling layers are used to identify the artist name.
-Experiments show that the proposed method achieves superior results compared to state-of-the-art algorithms\cite{2015ivector}.
+Motivated by the WaveNet used as a classifier in voice activity detection \cite{2019vad}.
+In this paper, we propose an end-to-end artist classification method in the time-domain, in which the feature extraction block is directly based on raw audio waveform.
+To solve the problem that frame-level acoustic features can not reflect the context information of music, we use a multi-scale dilated convolution neural network~(MDCNN) to extract high-level features of songs.
+Compared with ordinary feed-forward networks or Convolutional Neural Networks (CNN)~\cite{lecun1998gradient,zhang2022SUSing}, MDCNN is better in handling the long-term temporal dependencies that exist in audio signal~\cite{2019vad}, which is also quite different from another song-level descriptor i-vector~\cite{2015ivector} that is based on the spectral signal.
+To evaluate the effectiveness of our methods, we conduct the experiments on artist20 and our self-made dataset Singer107.
+Experiments show that the proposed method achieves superior results compared to the baseline algorithms~\cite{snyder2018x,2015ivector}.

-The rest of this paper is organized as follows.
-Section \ref{sec:relate works} introduces the related works, i.e., audio feature representation, artist classification baseline, etc. Section \ref{sec:Methodology} presents the proposed artist classification method.
-Experiment results are shown and discussed in Section \ref{sec:Experimental results and discussion}.
-Section \ref{sec:Conclusion} concludes the paper and points out the future works.
+Reiterating, the contributions of the paper are, \begin{itemize} \item We propose an end-to-end architecture for singer identification in the waveform domain, which ensures our system can learn more complete features.

+\item An encoder based on MDCNN was introduced to generate wave embeddings for the raw audio signal.